JFrog CLI Plugins

 Where:

-• <custom-repo-name>: Local generic repository name on the server (must be used together with JFROG_CLI_PLUGINS_SERVER)
+• <custom-repository-name> — Local generic repository name on the server.
+You must set this together with JFROG_CLI_PLUGINS_SERVER.

-Important: The JFROG_CLI_PLUGINS_REPO environment variable can only be used in conjunction with JFROG_CLI_PLUGINS_SERVER.
-It cannot be set independently.
+Important.
+The JFROG_CLI_PLUGINS_REPO environment variable can only be used together with JFROG_CLI_PLUGINS_SERVER.
+You cannot set it independently.

 The jf plugin install command will now install plugins stored in your private registry.